tim-fitzgerald/tim-fitzgerald.github.io/_posts/2021-11-30-terraform-for-okta.md

 title: "Getting started with Terraform for Okta - Part 1"
 date: 2021-11-30
 ---
+##### N.B.
+_The follow up to this guide [is now published](/2024/terraform-for-okta-part-two/) and has some important changes from this guide.
+If you are following up you should read both in their entirety first._

 #### Introduction
 Getting started with using Terraform for Okta can be a bit confusing.
 There are [a small few](https://developer.okta.com/blog/2020/02/03/managing-multiple-okta-instances-with-terraform-cloud) tutorials online already but none really dealt with my specific environment of: